psean21c/AlgorithmLib/balanceScale/README.md

 ![scale](https://cloud.githubusercontent.com/assets/5623445/19781633/1ed65b64-9c58-11e6-84de-a18dde85cea2.png)

-I am still trying to find out better solution using DP(Dynamic Programming) However the challenge here is you don't know which side you have to make it balanced it first.
+I am still trying to find out a better solution using DP(Dynamic Programming).

-Because it depends on different situation.
+However the challenge here is that you don't know which side you have to balance it first until you read all of tree structure.

 * For example, in Case 1